-Associate Dean of Graduate Studies and Research and Interim Faculty Assistant to SVCAASL and Professor of Communication; 1982; B.S., M.A.Ed., University of Nebraska at Kearney; Ph.D., University of Nebraska-Lincoln.
+Associate Dean of Graduate Studies and Research and Professor of Communication; 1982; B.S., M.A.Ed., University of Nebraska at Kearney; Ph.D., University of Nebraska-Lincoln.

 Special Interests: First Amendment and Public Policy; Women in Journalism History

 Peter J. Longo